jpmarques19/amora-os/README.md

-# AmoraOS - Intelligent Edge Audio Platform with SDK
+# AmoraOS - IoT Edge Audio Platform with SDK

 A Python implementation of an edge device audio system that provides a custom SDK for seamless integration with Waybox applications.
 This project migrates from Arch Linux to Debian Bookworm on Raspberry Pi music boxes, enabling sophisticated edge audio capabilities with cloud connectivity.